Maps

 Limits and drawbacks

-While maps can be convenient to work with on a small scale, they cause a number of issues if the number of items is unbounded and map can significantly grow in size:
+While maps can be convenient to work with on a small scale, they cause a number of issues if the number of items is unbounded and the map significantly grows in size:

 -